Oussamaosman02/php-tuto-old/README.md

 - Boolean
   : True or False
 - Array
-  : Special variable, wich can hold mor than one value
+  : Special variable, which can hold mor than one value
 - Object
   : A class
 - NULL